ibm-cloud-docs/hp-virtual-servers/byoi.md

 {: #byoi_pre}

 - Your custom Linux-based image must meet these requirements:
-    - In the OCI Image format. {{site.data.keyword.hpvs}} supports only Linux-based OCI Images, which are built for the IBM LinuxONE and IBM Z platform (s390x architecture)
+    - In the OCI Image format. {{site.data.keyword.hpvs}} supports only Linux-based OCI Images, which are built for the IBM LinuxONE and IBM Z platform (s390x architecture).
+    - Upload the OCI image to a container registry.
+You can use the following container registries:
+      - The [{{site.data.keyword.cloud}} Container Registry](https://cloud.ibm.com/kubernetes/catalog/registry).
+You must use Red Hat signing when using {{site.data.keyword.cloud}} Container Registry (ICR).
+Follow the steps listed in [Signing images for trusted content](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_trustedcontent).

+        The Notary v1 service that supports Docker Content Trust and docker trust commands in Container Registry is discontinued from 1 November 2021.
+For more information, see [Release notes for Container Registry](/docs/Registry?topic=Registry-registry_release_notes#registry-01nov2021).
+Any existing ICR images that were signed by using DCT, must be re-signed by using Red Hat.
+        {: note}

-    - Available either in the [{{site.data.keyword.cloud}} Container Registry](https://cloud.ibm.com/kubernetes/catalog/registry) (only the http://us.icr.io, http://de.icr.io, and http://au.icr.io regions are currently supported), or [Docker Hub](https://hub.docker.com/) and signed by using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
+      - [Docker Hub](https://hub.docker.com/) where the images are and signed by using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
+      - Pull images from the [SUSE registry](https://registry.suse.com/), where you must first sign the image and push it to either Docker Hub, or ICR.

 - You must install the {{site.data.keyword.cloud_notm}} CLI.
 Follow these [instructions](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) to install and configure the {{site.data.keyword.cloud_notm}} CLI.

+- You must install the [CLI and the hpvs plug-in](https://cloud.ibm.com/docs/hpvs-cli-plugin).

 ## Creating a custom image
 {: #byoi_create}